One of the most interesting questions a beginner may have is ‘how to paper tune a bow?’

 Step 7: Release Your Arrow

-Simply you have to release the tension from bowstring fingers.
+Simply you’ve to release the tension from bowstring fingers.

 And let your arrow fly.